Android 3DS SDK

 fun getDeviceData(): String?

-2. The method getSDKTransactionID
+The function getSDKTransactionID

 A unique identifier generated by the SDK during a transaction creation.
 This ID is used to identify the transaction.